seanieboi/assignment2/README.md

 + Yoeman - Using Yoeman saved a lot of time in getting the project set up and adding user authentication.
 + Uploading images - I spent a considerable amount of time trying to implement a 3rd party image uplopader.
 I learned a lot about the front end and the back end ways of implementing this.
 + Sending Emails - I wanted to fully implement the contact us form so that when the user complets the form they will receive a confirmation email and I will recieve the completed form.
++ How to host a mean stack app - I wanted to get my app online so i looked into the best way to host for free.
+Heroku has Yeoman support so I used that and it made the build and deploy process very simple.

 [image1]: ./support/model.png
 [image2]: ./support/gameJsonData.png